Family & Relationships

-Traditional gender roles are changing – about 10% of trailing spouses are men.
+Traditional gender roles are slowly changing – about 10% of trailing spouses are men.

 According to a survey conducted in 2009, 20% of expatriate managers were women.
-Although these numbers have slightly gone down in 2010, it seems to become more common to send female employees in senior positions overseas.
+Although these numbers have slightly gone down in recent years, it seems to become more and more common to send female employees in senior positions overseas.
 Many people thus break with traditional roles for the expat family.

-The male trailing spouse is not the only type of person in a non-traditional expat family.
+The male “trailing spouse” is not the only type of person in a non-traditional expat family.
 The number of separated expatriate parents or LGBT trailing spouses has increased.
-After all, in this globalized world, even a non-traditional couple or a rainbow expat family may find a niche for their own expat experience!
+After all, in this globalized world, even a non-traditional couple or a rainbow family may find a niche for their own expat experience!

 Male Trailing Spouses

 In today’s expat family, about 10% of accompanying partners or spouses are male.
-This goes to show that, while traditional roles are still predominant for the expat family, the phenomenon of the male traveling spouse is becoming more prevalent.
+This goes to show that, while traditional roles are still predominant for the expat family, the phenomenon of the male traveling spouse and the stay-at-home dad is becoming more popular.

-Together with male trailing spouses, the stay-at-home dad has gained popularity.
 More men find that they enjoy expat family life at home and find happiness in child-rearing, and not only in their careers.
-Thus, traditional expat family roles, albeit widespread, are beginning to lose significance as expatriate men and women find the right balance in their lives as an expat family.
+Thus, traditional family roles, albeit widespread, are beginning to lose significance as expat men and women find the right balance in their lives as a family.

 The Issues of Expatriate Stay-at-Home Dads

-Male expat spouses and stay-at-home dads experience the same issues as their female counterparts.
-Homesickness, culture shock, and isolation must be overcome.
+Male expat spouses and stay-at-home dads experience the same issues as their female counterparts: homesickness, culture shock, and isolation.
 They have to find their niche and find fulfillment in creative projects or in taking care of their expat family.
 However, the strength it takes to thrive when departing from traditional gender roles should not be underestimated.

 When Eric (33) left Cambridge to follow his wife to Moscow to be a stay-at-home dad and take care of their two-year-old, he hadn’t expected it to be that difficult to find his place.
 “Most expat groups and organizations were tailored to and mostly attended by women,” he explains.
 “I stuck out like a sore thumb.”
 Male spouses need an even stronger sense of self-confidence and identity because they have a smaller peer group and less of a support system to rely on.

 The general reaction to male traveling spouses and especially stay-at-home dads depends on the society in which the family tries to immerse themselves.
 In some places, stay-at-home dads may cause confusion.
-Here men face greater pressure to be the breadwinner of the family and are often not as respected in the role of the homemaker.
-At the same time, however, male trailing spouses often receive more practical support from their wife’s organization to help them overcome culture shock than the average expat wife.
+Men often face greater pressure to be the breadwinner of the family and are not respected for their role of the homemaker.
+At the same time, however, male traveling spouses often receive more practical support from their wife’s employer to help them overcome culture shock than the average expat wife.

 Separated Expat Parents

-The strain of life abroad can take its toll on marriage.
-Quite a few married expat couples face divorce abroad.
-In particular partners who have taken up the role as the accompanying spouse need to find out how to earn a living and whether to stay abroad.
+The strain of life abroad can take its toll on a marriage.
+Quite a few married expat couples go through a divorce abroad.
+In particular partners who have taken up the role as the accompanying spouse need to find out how to earn a living and whether to stay abroad or move back home.